Swim Competitively with MRSC

-Jen started her coaching career were she began competitive swimming in East Haven as Head Coach of the East Haven Big Blues (1998-2000).
+Jen started her coaching career when she began competitive swimming in East Haven as Head Coach of the East Haven Big Blues (1998-2000).
 She also served as Head Coach of the East Haven/North Branford Co-Op boy’s high school swim team and assistant coach of the East Haven/North Branford Co-Op girl’s high school swim team (1998-2000).

 Jen later moved on to Southern Connecticut State University where she wore numerous hats.
-For the collegiate men and women’s swim team she was one of the assistant coaches, as well as, the administrative assistant (2000-2002).
-She was the Age Group coach and administrative assistant for SOCO Swim Club later turned SONOCO Swim Club (2000-2002), which was located at SCSU.
+For the collegiate men and women’s swim team she was one of the assistant coaches, as well as the Administrative Assistant (2000-2002).
+She was the Age Group Coach and Administrative Assistant for SOCO Swim Club later turned SONOCO Swim Club (2000-2002), which was located at SCSU.

 In 2009 Jen took an opportunity at Hamden Hall Aquatic Club to help start and coach a new program.
 There she was Senior Coach and Administrator (2009-2013).
 Over this period of time the team grew in numbers and success very quickly.

 Jen took an opportunity in East Lyme CT to help revive the Nutmeg Swim Team and East Lyme Aquatic and Fitness Center (2013-2016).
-As Head Coach, she took Nutmeg from a team that was ranked 28th in the state to 17th ranked team out of 60.
+As Head Coach, she took Nutmeg from a team that was ranked 28th in the state to 17th out of 60.
 Helping grow the parent and community support, she was able to win bids to host USA meets out of the facility and off site.
 The team grew quickly and expanded to a satellite location in Madison, CT.
 In this very short amount of time, Nutmeg’s swimmers elevated as high as the Junior National level training.

 Assistant Swim Coach